-The National Planning Policy Framework (NPPF) was published in March 2012 and sets out the Government’s planning policies for England and how these are expected to be applied.
+The National Planning Policy Framework (NPPF) was originally published in March 2012.
+As of July 2018 this was updated to reflect the Government’s planning policies for England and how these are expected to be applied.
 Planning Practice Guidance has been put together to outline the regulations and how the NPPF manages all areas such as Lawful Development Certificates, Tree Preservation, Noise, Adverts, Local Plans, Appeals, Design and many other subjects.
 Visit the Planning Practice Guidance website to find out more.

 The Isles of Scilly Local Plan – A 2020 Vision was adopted in November 2005.
 All of the Policies of the Local Plan have been saved by the Secretary of State until such time as the Local Planning Authority has adopted a new local plan.
 The 2005 Local Plan provides a clear spatial planning strategy for the islands in a concise and precise manner, reflecting its relatively small population and geographic area.
 The Local Plan has regard to the Sustainable Community Strategy for the islands.
 The Local Plan complements existing strategies for economic development, transport, heritage and culture, as well as the Area of Outstanding Natural Beauty Management Plan.
 The focus of the Local Plan is to meet the development needs of the islands with the aim of sustaining its communities whilst protecting its outstanding environment that provides the context both for its economy centred on tourism and flower farming.